sysophost/Vulcan/README.md

 `--listvulnerabilities` / `-lv`

-List all vulnerabilties in the supplied `.nessus` file and group by host
+List all vulnerabilties in the supplied `.nessus` file and group by host (ordered by severity in descending order)

+`--listallvulnerabilities` / `-lva`

+List unique vulnerabilities in the supplied `.nessus` file, and order by severity in descending order.

 `--minseverity` / `-ms`